We find the 10 best options, so you can make informed decisions on tons of products and services.

 It may be surprising to hear, but staying off your phone can help reduce your stress levels.
 How so?
 One of the reasons is that staying off the phone can help you be more productive, and it also means you end up with more time, because you’ve done everything you needed to get done.
 Time is a gift that smartphones have a way of denying us.

 You can also try OffTime or Flipd.
-OffTime lets you see how much time you spend on sites like Facebook, and you can choose specific modes like “family,” “work,” or “me time,” so you have access to things you need, and don’t have access to things you don’t.
+OffTime, is a iPhone addicition app that shows you how much time you spend on sites like Facebook, and you can choose specific modes like “family,” “work,” or “me time,” so you have access to things you need, and don’t have access to things you don’t.
 Flipd is another similar app, though it’s only available to Android users.
 It’s especially great for when you’re working with a group on a team project, or are with your family on a hike and want everyone off their phones.
 The app lets you lock your own screen, or someone else's, so even if you want to check your phone for “just a second,” you can’t.

 Enjoy Every Moment